A small vehicle journey

 The Challenge

 Building the different user journeys.
 The platform integrates with several micro-mobility providers, so all possible user journeys must be considered.
-Users can choose a bicycle (electric or traditional), an electric moped, or an e-kickscooter to get around.
+Users can choose a bicycle (electric or traditional), an electric scooters, or an e-kickscooter to get around.

 Showing the user different brands or companies available to him.